 Has this ever been done before?

-Historically, the LCMS deployed evangelists not only in the international mission field, but also for outreach efforts in United States.
+Historically, the LCMS deployed evangelists not only in the international mission field but also for outreach efforts in the United States.

 Where does the LCMS stand on the development of evangelists?